-- Child: A person under the age of 18. - Vulnerable adult: A person aged 18 or older who is, or may be, in need of community care services by reason of disability, age or illness; AND who is, or may be, unable to take care of or protect themselves against significant harm or exploitation. - Safeguarding is: - o Protecting children and vulnerable adults from maltreatment. - o Preventing impairment of children's mental and physical health & development. - Ensuring children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable children to have the best outcomes.
+- Child: A person under the age of 18. - Vulnerable adult: A person aged 18 or older who is, or may be, in need of community care services by reason of disability, age or illness; AND who is, or may be, unable to take care of or protect themselves against significant harm or exploitation. - Safequarding is: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children and vulnerable adults from maltreatment, whether that is within or outside the home, including online. - o Preventing impairment of children's mental and physical health & development. - Ensuring children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable children to have the best outcomes.